digumx/culinalg/README.md

 A CUDA linear algebra library written in C++.
 This is mainly a personal exploration of some parallel algorithms for common linear algebraic operations.

+## Build Flags

+The following build flags may be set:

+* `NOASSERT` bypasses sanity checks for conditions that should never happen which would have triggered an assert.

 ## Styling

 The following code styling conventions should be followed: